Enoura Observatory: History

-Sugimoto became familiar with Odawara from a young age through various train trips, on a now defunct Tokaido line, which ran between the town and the Pacific Ocean.
+Sugimoto became familiar with Odawara from a young age through various train trips, on Tokaido line, which ran between the town and the Pacific Ocean.
 In 2008, he founded the New Material Research Laboratory, and In 2009, he founded the Odawara Art Foundation with the goal of conveying Japanese art and culture to as wide of an audience as possible.
 Together, these two foundations, under Sugimoto's lead, would make plans for the Enoura Observatory.

 Built in collaboration with Japanese architect Tomoyuki Sakakida, the museum opened on October 9, 2017.
 It had taken Sugimoto and his collaborators over 20 years to realize.
 Sugimoto intended it to be a space where others can also reconnect with their most primordial memories, such as one first recognizing the passage of time, as well as premodern Japanese aesthetics in general.
 He has considered it to be the most holistic project of his career as an artist spanning multiple disciplines and hopes that the space will "devolve beautifully into ruins of stone" in the wake of civilizational collapse.